hauptem/F5-Multisite-Dashboard/README.md

 set debug_enabled 1    # Set to 1 to enable debug
 set dns_enabled 1      # Set to 1 to enable DNS resolution
 ```
-No other irule variables should be changed other than the Front-end Site variable.
+**No other irule variables should be modified other than the Front-end local site variable.**

 ---